uclahs-cds/pipeline-call-sSNV/README.md

     * The source code should never be modified when running our pipelines

 2. Copy and edit the [input config file](config/template.config)
-> Make sure the reference .fa file in config file matches the reference genome in the input bam files.
+> Make sure the reference .fa file in config file matches the reference genome in the input BAM files.
 3. Copy and edit the [input YAML](input/call-sSNV-template.yaml)
 4. The pipeline can be executed locally using the command below: